Elite (video game series): Frontier: Elite II

-Both Frontier games featured many technical advancements and new features on the original Elite, including filled 3D graphics, missions and a complex economy.
+Frontier featured many technical advancements and new features on the original Elite, including filled 3D graphics, missions and a complex economy.
 This time, the player was not confined to orbit but could land on and explore or mine planets.
 The number of flyable ships was greatly increased, and a new political backstory was introduced enabling the player to gain ranks in competing interstellar empires.
-Frontier Elite II appeared on the Amiga, Atari ST, and IBM PC compatibles whilst Frontier: First Encounters was only released for IBM PC.
+Frontier: Elite II appeared on the Amiga, Atari ST, and IBM PC compatibles.
+Frontier received near universal acclaim by video game critics.